Invasive species management in Brisbane

-The Biosecurity Plan uses a risk-based methodology to prioritise the Queensland Government listed invasive plants and animals listed within the Biosecurity Act that require management in the Brisbane region.
+The plan uses a risk-based methodology to prioritise the invasive plants and animals listed within the Act.
 This risk-based approach ranks species based on their potential to cause environmental, economic and social harm.
-It also includes a list of locally significant pest vegetation species, which are managed under Council’s Natural Assets Local Law 2003.
-Biosecurity Programs and strategies have been developed for Council to deploy to manage these species on both public and private land.
+It also includes information about locally significant pest vegetation species, which are managed under Council’s Natural Assets Local Law 2003.
+Biosecurity programs and strategies have been developed for Council to manage these species on both public and private land.

-The Biosecurity Plan for the Brisbane Local Government Area has been designed to:
+The Biosecurity Plan for the Brisbane has been designed to:

 - evaluate the risks and impacts posed by invasive (non-native) plants and animals to the Brisbane area)

 - identify and communicate the strategies and actions available to manage invasive species impacts on private and public land

 - implement actions and strategies to manage the risks and impacts of invasive species on private and public land

 - provide Council with the tools to amend the management approach in response to changes to the risks or impacts of invasive species.